Gabb-c/pokenode-ts/.github/CODE_OF_CONDUCT.md

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will use these Community Impact Guidelines to determine the repercussions of any activity they believe violates this Code of Conduct:

 ### 1. Correction

-**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**Community Impact**: Use of foul language or other behavior that is judged unprofessional or unacceptable in the community.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+**Consequence**: A confidential, written warning from community leaders, clarifying the nature of the offense and explaining why the behavior was improper.
+A public apology might be demanded.

 ### 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.
+**Community Impact**: A transgression committed in a single occurrence or set of activities.

-**Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+**Consequence**: A warning, with repercussions for continuing conduct.
+No contact with individuals implicated, including unwanted contact with personnel enforcing the Code of Conduct, for a set length of time.
+This involves avoiding encounters in communal places and on other channels such as social media.
+Violating these terms may result in a temporary or permanent suspension.

 ### 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+**Community Impact**: A major violation of community rules, involving continued unacceptable behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.
+**Consequence**: A temporary prohibition on any form of engagement or public communication with the community for a set amount of time.
+During this time, no public or private engagement with persons involved is permitted, including unwanted contact with personnel enforcing the Code of Conduct.
+Violating these terms may result in a permanent suspension.

 ### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Demonstrating a pattern of violation of community standards, such as continued improper behavior, harassment of a person, or violence toward or disparagement of groups of people.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: A perpetual restriction on any public engagement within the community.

 ## Attribution